rukmanigopalan/adlsgen1togen2migrationsamples/src/Dual pipeline/README.md

 **You found a bug or want to propose a feature?**

  File an issue here on GitHub: [![File an issue](https://img.shields.io/badge/-Create%20Issue-6cc644.svg?logo=github&maxAge=31557600)](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/issues/new).
- Make sure to remove any credential from your code before sharing it.

 ## References